BoussabatWael/Desktop-App-Synchronize-Users-IP/README.md

 # Sync.py
 is the main file of the application.
 # firewall.py
-is the script that manage and sercure servers it contains all functions that can be executed on server
+is the script that manage and sercure servers, it contains all functions that can be executed on servers.
 # networking.php
 is the middleware userd to call the firewall script from the desktop app.